 After deducing each keyword’s density, the writer will then plan out the article around these keywords.
 Sections in the structure of the said article involve these keywords, and this makes the article more relevant according to SEO standards.

-Now that you think you’re ready to set sail, you’ve been researching keywords based around your topic and have found relevant material that promises to make your content look rich and engaging.
+Now that you think you’re ready to set sail, you’ve been researching keywords based on your topic and have found relevant material that promises to make your content look rich and engaging.
 But wait, before that, you’re probably wondering what are the requirements for writing this?

 It’s at this point you should be wondering about the tone of the article, how long do you wish to elaborate on the pain points that you have identified, and where do you intend on getting this published.
 It’s also good omen to search up graphics pertaining to the keywords you searched earlier and see if there are relevant and that they clarify your central idea.